ylajaaski/state_space_page/index.md

 ### 2x2x2x2 student

 Next, we train a 2x2x2x2 student using the the teacher that was given as an example in the previous section.
 The actions during the training are visualized below.
+The first two layers are copied from the teacher and not optimized during the training.

 <img src="https://user-images.githubusercontent.com/50364479/171622802-8d872a30-1d40-4a44-936d-c40017d0f68f.gif" width="600">